 Laurence is an award winning composer and lyricist working in musical theatre.
 His work has been seen all over the world, including the internationally acclaimed hit musical TOMORROW MORNING (off-Broadway 2011, nominated for an Outer Critics' Circle Award for Best Musical, Winner Chicago Jeff Awards Best Musical 2009) which has now played on four continents in five languages including major productions in London, New York, Chicago, Tokyo, Lisbon, Melbourne and Seoul.
 The show premiered in London in 2006 and currently has three cast recordings available, from the UK, USA and German original casts.
 New productions of the show are currently underway in the USA, Europe and the far east.

-His other shows are MIDNIGHT co-written with Tim Knapman, which recently premiered in Seoul, Korea; DANNY HERO also with Tim, which ran at the Core Theatre in Corby in 2016; THROUGH THE DOOR which was seen in the West End in 2008 starring Julie Atherton and Paul Keating and has also seen major international productions; GROWL! his new show with Tim Knapman is being developed by NYMT in 2018 for an anticipated UK premiere in 2019.
+His other shows are MIDNIGHT co-written with Tim Knapman (Union Theatre London & Seoul, Korea); DANNY HERO also with Tim (Core Theatre, Corby 2016); THROUGH THE DOOR which was seen in the West End in 2008 starring Julie Atherton and Paul Keating and has also seen major international productions; GROWL! his new show with Tim Knapman is being developed by NYMT in 2018 for an anticipated UK premiere in 2019.
 In 2017 he wrote the musical EXTRAORDINARY for the BBC's Children in Need commissioned by the University of Central Lancashire.

 He recently composed the score for the new British feature film Last Laugh, written by and starring John Godber.
 He has also written music for Nickelodeon.
 His songs are regularly performed by artists around the world.